Leili Anvar

 Leili Anvar (لیلی انور; born 28 May 1967) is an Iranian-born French writer and translator, specializing in Persian poetry and mystic literature.
 She is an associate professor in Persian language and literature at INALCO.

 Early life and education

-Leili Anvar was born in Tehran, Imperial Iran (now Iran), to a French mother, Dominique Anvar, Persian-French translator, and an Iranian father, Manuchehr Anvar, Persian writer, editor, translator, director and radio presenter.
+Leili Anvar was born in Tehran, Imperial Iran, to a French mother, Dominique Anvar, Persian-French translator, and an Iranian father, Manuchehr Anvar, Persian writer, editor, translator, director and radio presenter.

 A former student of Razi High School in Tehran, and later of La Bruyère High School in Versailles, she entered the École Normale Supérieure in 1987.
 She obtained her degree in English literature in 1991 and received her PhD in Persian literature from the Sorbonne in 1998.

 Career

 Anvar has been an associate professor of Persian literature at the National Institute of Oriental Languages and Civilizations (INALCO) since 2001, and she is part of the CERMOM research team (main affiliation).

 In 2017, Anvar was selected to head the Festival of Persian-Speaking Communities which was held in Paris in January 2018.